Silk industry in Cheshire: History of silk working in Cheshire

-Silk was being worked in Cheshire in the late Middle Ages and used for the manufacture of buttons.
+Silk was being worked in Cheshire in the late Middle Ages and used for the manufacture of silk-covered buttons.
 The Macclesfield town records note a debt from a button maker in 1574.
 In an inventory of Stephen Rowe's house in 1617 – amounts of raw materials, namely hair, thread, linen yarn and silk – quantities of finished buttons- four gross – and in addition goods to the value of £3 9s 6d put forth to out workers.
 He would have used a chapman to market his buttons.
 Chapmen could be merchants who rode through the villages hawking their silkcloth and buttons, but many owned land and traded directly with the London.
 London was the only legal port of entry for silk, so consequently London merchants came to Macclesfield with the raw silk and some became freemen of Macclesfield so they could legally trade within the town.
 These merchants sometimes had local factors who would buy and sell on their behalf.